 T.a.i.m.

 The Tubular Axle Induction Motor was developed by R&DD in conjunction with GEC, in the late 70's and early 1980's.
-It appears that the idea depended upon extreme and virtually unobtainable engineering tolerances in the environment in which it was working.
-The idea was eventually abandoned.

 The article explains the background and operation of the hollow axle motor